 Currently, most DevOps, Lean IT, and Agile transformations are not led by CIOs.
 They are often led by the director of operations, chief architect, or director of development.
 It is good these people have been given the authority and/or responsibility to introduce a significant change in the way work gets done.
 But there is a potential downside: without the vision, alignment, and commitment a CIO brings to the discussion, these efforts can collapse for many reasons including lack of commitment across the entire IT service delivery value stream, conflicting priorities, entrenched silos within IT, lack of internal coaching and support, and overburden of bottleneck resources (just to name a few).

 The success of the transformation begins and all too often ends, based on the degree the CIO and their direct reports actively lead and authentically connects.
 To lead people effectively, leaders need to understand the “Why,” the “What,” and the “How.”
 This is a mindset, skill set, and toolset that needs to be learned, practiced, and adjusted based on the culture of the specific organization and the challenges they encounter.
 Leaders throughout the organization must be able to connect with people at a very real and meaningful level that fosters trust, transparency, respect, and new ways of working across silos.
 This is tricky stuff for almost everyone and the CIO is the pivotal influencer of how seriously and deeply people will go to make their transformation succeed.

 Registration for Lean IT Forum 2018 is open.
-Take advantage of Early Bird offer and register before it expires!
+Take advantage of Regular offer and register before it expires!

-Our conference will take place in brand new, comfortable venue – Novotel Kraków Centrum.
+Our conference will take place in comfortable venue – Novotel Kraków Centrum.